Doxuno

 INTELLECTUAL PROPERTY

-Work product ownership: Client (work-for-hire).
-All intellectual property created by Provider under this Agreement shall vest in Client upon full payment.
-Provider retains the right to list the project in its portfolio unless otherwise agreed in writing.
-Any pre-existing intellectual property of either party remains solely owned by that party.
+Work-product ownership: Client (work-for-hire).
+All intellectual property created by Provider under this Agreement shall vest in Client upon full payment; Provider may list the project in its portfolio unless otherwise agreed in writing.
+Any pre-existing intellectual property of either Party remains solely owned by that Party.

 CONFIDENTIALITY

-Both parties agree to hold each other's confidential information in strict confidence and shall not disclose such information to any third party without prior written consent.
-This obligation survives for 1 year following termination of this Agreement.
+Each Party shall hold the other’s confidential information in strict confidence and shall not disclose it to any third party without prior written consent.
+This obligation survives for 1 year after termination.
+Trade secrets are additionally protected under the federal Defend Trade Secrets Act (18 U.S.C. §§1836–1839 (Defend Trade Secrets Act of 2016)); the DTSA whistleblower-immunity notice (18 U.S.C. §1833(b)(3)) applies.
 Exceptions apply to information that is publicly known, independently developed, or required to be disclosed by law.

 LIMITATION OF LIABILITY AND INDEMNIFICATION

-In no event shall either party's total aggregate liability exceed the total fees paid or payable under this Agreement.
-Neither party shall be liable for indirect, incidental, consequential, or punitive damages arising from or related to this Agreement.
-The Parties acknowledge that limitations of liability in arm's-length commercial contracts between sophisticated parties are generally enforceable and do not implicate the public-interest exception recognized in Tunkl v.
+Each Party’s total aggregate liability under this Agreement shall not exceed the total fees paid or payable under this Agreement.
+Neither Party shall be liable for indirect, incidental, consequential, or punitive damages.
+Limitations of liability in an arm’s-length commercial contract between sophisticated parties are generally enforceable and do not implicate the public-interest exception of Tunkl v.
 Regents of the University of California, 60 Cal.
-2d 92 (1963); nothing herein shall limit liability for gross negligence, willful misconduct, fraud, or matters for which a waiver is prohibited by law.
-Each party shall indemnify and hold harmless the other from claims arising from its own negligence or willful misconduct.
+2d 92 (1963); nothing herein limits liability for gross negligence, willful misconduct, fraud, or any matter that may not be limited under the law of the State of California.

 TERMINATION

-Either party may terminate this Agreement for cause upon written notice if the other party materially breaches this Agreement and fails to cure such breach within 15 days of written notice.
-Either party may terminate for convenience upon 14 days' written notice.
-Upon termination, Client shall pay for all work completed through the termination date.
-Provider shall deliver all completed work product upon receipt of final payment.
+Either Party may terminate this Agreement for cause on written notice if the other materially breaches and fails to cure within fifteen (15) days.
+On termination, Client shall pay for all work completed through the termination date, and Provider shall deliver all completed work product on receipt of final payment.

 DISPUTE RESOLUTION

-Any dispute arising under this Agreement shall first be submitted to mediation in the State of Texas before either party may pursue litigation.
-Mediation costs shall be shared equally between the parties.
+Any dispute arising under this Agreement shall first be submitted to mediation in the State of California before either Party may litigate; mediation costs shall be shared equally.

 ADDITIONAL TERMS

-Provider may use subcontractors for development tasks with prior written approval from Client.
-Client shall provide all required content and brand assets within 5 business days of project kickoff.
+Provider may use subcontractors for development tasks with prior written Client approval.
+Client shall provide all required content and brand assets within 5 business days of kickoff.

 GENERAL PROVISIONS

-This Agreement constitutes the entire agreement between the parties and supersedes all prior negotiations, representations, and agreements.
-Amendments must be in writing and signed by both parties.
-If any provision is found unenforceable, the remaining provisions shall remain in full force and effect.
-Notices shall be delivered to the contact information listed above and shall be deemed given when received.
+This Agreement is the entire agreement between the Parties and supersedes all prior negotiations and understandings.
+Amendments must be in writing and signed by both Parties.
+If any provision is unenforceable, the remainder continues in full force and effect.
+Notices are effective when received at the contact information above.
+This Agreement may be executed in counterparts, including by electronic signature.

 SERVICE PROVIDER